 A British businessman, Joe Olmi of TaxiBus, has also been in touch with Masaba on promoting a similar but more ambitious plan aimed at out-greening public transit.
 Olmi proposes publicly owned fleets of GPS-enabled shuttles that are able to change their routes on the fly as new users request rides with their cell phones.
 Olmi’s version could be a subsidized transit system, with its own fleet of vans and drivers in its employ.

 “The technology is not a complex issue,” Olmi says.
 “There’s no great rocket science to it: GPS street navigation is just a bolt-on component.
 Mobile phone networks are already set up.
 Minibuses already exist.”

 All that’s needed are a handful of innovators to put these components together in the right way.
 Then, with a system like TaxiBus or Texxi in town, jumpstarting an eco-transportation revolution would just require a cell phone — and two green thumbs to punch those tiny keys.

 Story by Mark Anderson.
 This article originally appeared in Plenty in June 2006.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.